Houston Pet Dental Care

 This is why it is so vital for us to keep up with preventative dental care for our pets!
 Not only are they unable to maintain proper oral hygiene on their own, but they also can’t communicate when they are in pain or have discomfort.

 Proactive dental care doesn’t just help bad breath; it can actually add two to three YEARS to your pet’s life!
 So, what do we mean by “proactive dental care?”
 Read more on our blog about how to be proactive with your pet’s dental health.

 To schedule an appointment for dental care, call us at (713) 999-6095.

 The Dental Exam

-Dental health is just as important as your pet’s overall health, and proactive dental care can actually add 2-3 years to your pet’s life!
-For this reason, our veterinarian will perform a dental exam with every wellness visit.
-During this exam, we will asses the condition of your pet’s teeth and gums and grade the level of periodontal disease.
+Dental health is just as important as your pet’s overall health, and proactive dental care can considerably increase your pet’s lifespan, in some cases by up to three years!
+For this reason, our veterinarians perform a dental exam during every wellness visit.
+During this exam, we will assess the condition of your pet’s teeth and gums and grade the level of periodontal disease.
 After considering your pet’s exam, breed, and lifestyle, we will make recommendations for dental care or treatment.